 Here are some of the biggest topics, resources, and tips we wrote to empower you (and beyond):

 Rather than setting a New Year’s Resolution for 2017, Jennifer began our year with a practice:

-Practice Gratitude for a Positive Attitude in 2017: “Not only do I love gratitude because expressing it helps me realize just how amazing my life is, but also because I sometimes strive for a future goal and forget how profoundly fortunate we are right now today.
+Practice Gratitude for a Positive Attitude: “Not only do I love gratitude because expressing it helps me realize just how amazing my life is, but also because I sometimes strive for a future goal and forget how profoundly fortunate we are right now today.
 As human beings, it’s natural to desire more, to seek to transcend our present self.
 However, when we rivet our minds on the future, this can keep us from reveling in the bliss of the present moment...There is nothing simpler that replenishes our spirits faster than gratitude.
-I recommend a gratitude practice to my clients frequently.
+Heartmanity recommend a gratitude practice.
 It’s a free, easy, and feel-good action that is scientifically proven to increase happiness, enhance health, give more restful sleep, shift negativity to a positive attitude, replace anxious or depressing thoughts, boost resilience, and promote kindness, to name just a few benefits!”

 Our goal is not to fight our natural human instincts, but to use our minds in ways that inspire and renew us.

 This intention and practice to be grateful daily is one we took with us throughout the year.